 Could your lipstick contain lead?
-Yep!
-That’s why I’m so passionate about finding good quality lead free lipsticks!
+Yes, it’s scary but true!
+That’s why I’m so passionate about finding beautiful lead free lipsticks!

 That gorgeous shade you put on your lips could contain the neurotoxin in small doses.
 It does not matter if it’s a cheap drugstore brand or a high-end beauty brand, approximately 61% of lipsticks contain lead, according to the Campaign for Safe Cosmetics.
-You don’t want to kiss your loved ones – spouses, significant others or even your kids! – with a poisoned pucker that leaves behind lipstick that contains lead.
+You don’t want to kiss your loved ones with a poisoned pucker.
+Or wear a cosmetic with a nasty ingredient all day long.